Magazine

 Can I use a growth and preservation objective at the same time?

-Yes, you can use both strategies at the same time.
-But you may need to reassess your goal before you try it because you wouldn't be pursuing a core objective.
+Yes, you can use both strategies simultaneously.
+However, you may need to reassess your goal before proceeding, as you will not be pursuing a core objective.

 Is a capital growth objective more successful than a capital preservation strategy?